-Scottish country dance is social dancing for all ages and all levels of fitness.
+Scottish country dance is social dancing for all ages and a wide range of fitness levels.

 - Fun for all ages